Yale-LILY/yale-lily.github.io/spider.md

                     <div class="left" style="background-color: #f5f5f5">
                        <ul>
                          <li><span class="label label-default" style="background-color: #FF7F50"><i>02/05/2024</i></span>
                              <p style="color:red;">We will no longer accept submissions for Spider 1.0 evaluations or update its leaderboard.
 The test set of Spider 1.0 has already been released (check the Spider dataset link below).
-Look forward to the release of Spider 2.0, a more realistic and challenging benchmark in the era of LLMs, expected this March.
+Look forward to the release of Spider 2.0, a more realistic and challenging benchmark in the era of LLMs, expected this <s>March</s> <b>June</b>.
 Stay tuned!</p>
                          </li>
                          <li><span class="label label-default" style="background-color: #286dc0"><i>08/10/2023</i></span>
                              Please check out <a href="https://chat.xlang.ai/">XLang language model agents</a>!